musictech/style-guide/readme.md

 # Style guide and template

-Style guide and template for written work on the Music Technology, Sound Production and Audio Technology programmes at the University of Wolverhampton.
+Style guide and template for written work on the BSc (Hons) and MSc Audio/Music/Sound Technology/Production programmes at the University of Wolverhampton.

 The template makes use of Pandoc, LaTeX and BibTeX.
 You will need to install Pandoc and LaTeX, and a reference/citation manager which either works with, or can output, BibTeX files.
 Most reference software can do this.
 Good BibTeX citation managers include BibDesk (MacOS) and JabRef (cross platform).